TOUR OVERVIEW

 | Overnight | Guesthouse in Zhabeshi |

-The trek starts from Mestia’s center and climbs gradually through forest and open pasture, gaining elevation along the Chkhuti ridge before dropping into the Mulkhura valley.
-The first couple of hours are the least dramatic stretch of the whole route — dirt tracks, scattered hamlets, the occasional cow blocking the path — but the reward comes as you gain height.
-Mount Ushba appears to the west, its twin-peaked silhouette unmistakable.
-At 4,710 meters, it’s sometimes called the Matterhorn of the Caucasus, and the comparison isn’t bad: steep, beautiful, and deeply intimidating.
+The trek begins in the center of Mestia and gradually climbs through forests and open pastureland.
+Via the Chkhuti ridge, the route gains elevation before descending into the Mulkhura valley.
+The first hours are the least dramatic part of the whole route: dirt roads, scattered small settlements and occasionally a cow standing in the middle of the path.
+But the reward comes as you gain height.
+To the west, Mount Ushba appears with its distinctive twin-summit shape.
+At 4,710 meters, it is sometimes called the Matterhorn of the Caucasus, and the comparison fits well: steep, beautiful and impressive.

-By late afternoon, the trail descends to Zhabeshi, a cluster of stone houses and towers spread across the valley floor.
-Your guesthouse host serves dinner — expect thick bread, salty cheese, soup, and more food than you’ll finish.
-Sleep comes easy after six hours of walking.
+In the late afternoon, the trail descends to Zhabeshi, a cluster of stone houses and towers spread across the valley floor.
+Dinner is served at the guesthouse: thick bread, salty cheese, soup and more food than you can finish.
+After six hours of walking, falling asleep comes easily.

-Good to know: The first day is long but not steep.
-It’s mostly a warm-up.
-Save your energy — the harder days are coming.
+Good to know: The first day is long, but not especially steep.
+It mainly serves as a warm-up stage.
+Save your energy — the more demanding days are still ahead.

 | Distance | ~12 km |